MATERIALS SELECTION POLICY

 Appendix D. Freedom to View Statement

-Further, for more specific interpretations, YDL relies on the Intellectual Freedom Manual of the American Library Association, 6th edition, copyright 2001.
+Further, for more specific interpretations, YDL relies on the Intellectual Freedom Manual of the American Library Association, 9 th edition.
+Copyright 2015.

-YDL’s selection policy applies to all materials purchased or obtained for public use, including books, magazines, reference material, electronic and audio-visual material and ephemera.
+YDL’s selection policy applies to all materials purchased or obtained for public use, including books, magazines, reference material, electronic and audio-visual material and ephemera as well as programs offered for public enrichment.

 A. Responsibility for Selection

-Ultimate responsibility for material selection rests with the Director.
-The ordinary source from which the great majority of orders originate is, however, the material selectors.
+The ordinary source from which the great majority of orders originate is the material selectors.
 Department Heads and Branch heads, as their titles imply, maintain general guidance over the material selection of the entire library within their particular areas.
+Ultimate responsibility for material selection, however, rests with the Director.

 B. Criteria for Selection